Quantum Relational Hoare Logic with Expectations: Example: Quantum Zeno effect

 However, we cannot simply write $\ifskip{\proj{\phi_i}}\yy$ in our loop body, because $i$ should be the value of $\xx$.
 So we need to define the projector that projects onto $\phi_i$ when $\xx=\ket i$.
 This is done by the following projector on $\elltwov{\xx\yy}$: $P_\phi:=\sum_i\proj{\ket i\otimes\phi_i}$.
 Then $\ifskip{P_\phi}\yy$ will measure whether $\yy$ contains $\phi_i$ whenever $\xx$ contains $\ket i$.

 Armed with that notation, we can now formulate the second process as a program:

 \paragraph{Equivalence of the programs.} We claim that the two processes, i.e., the programs $\bc,\bd$ have approximately the same final state in $\yy$.
 Having the same state can be expressed using the ``quantum equality'' described in \autoref{sec:var.mem.pred}.
 Specifically, the postexpectation $\opon\equal{\yy_1\yy_2}$ corresponds to $\yy_1$ and $\yy_2$ having the same state.
-For example, one can verify that $\rhl\id\bc\bd{\opon\equal{\yy_1\yy_2}}$ implies that the final state of $\bc$ and $\bd$ is the same (if we trace out all variables except $\yy_1,\yy_2$).
-The fact that the final states are approximately equal can be expressed by multiplying the preexpectation with a real number close to $1$.
-Specifically, in our case we claim that
+For example, $\rhltot\id\bc\bd{\opon\equal{\yy_1\yy_2}}$ implies that the final state of $\bc$ and $\bd$ is the same (if we trace out all variables except $\yy_1,\yy_2$).\footnote{ This is seen as follows: The judgment implies that the finals states are marginals of a state that is invariant under the projector $\opon\equal{\yy_1\yy_2}$, i.e., a state with support in the space $\YY_1\QUANTEQ\YY_2$.
+That means that this state is invariant under swapping $\YY_1,\YY_2$, and thus the marginals corresponding to $\YY_1$ and $\YY_2$ are equal.